-Description: Construction of an approximately 864 sq. ft. three-stall equine barn ft. two-story single family residence.
+Description: Construction of an approximately 864 sq. ft. three-stall equine barn sq. ft. two-story single family residence.

-(including breezeway) with approximately 2,340 cu.yds. of grading, a horse riding arena and a wood railing fence to be placed along the property lines and surrounding the horse barn and riding arena, on an approximately 2.86 acre lot containing an existing approximately 5,637 sq.
+(including breezeway) with approximately 2,340 cu.yds. of grading, a horse riding arena, a wood railing fence surrounding the horse barn and riding arena and approximately 19 sq. ft. addition to the existing home on an approximately 2.86 acre lot containing an existing approximately 5,637